MoistSenpai/Discord-Status-Webhook/README.md

 # Neptune-TS

-Discord Webhook that grabs the status and other data from Discord API status.
+Discord Webhook that grabs the status and other data from [Discord Status](https://status.discordapp.com/).
+A guide for making a webhook can be found [here](https://gist.github.com/jagrosh/5b1761213e33fc5b54ec7f6379034a22)

 ## Getting Started